nathanielknopf/Old_RFID/README.txt

 In order to keep the format of the data points for gates being triggered and wheels revolving, the wheel data point includes a "-" where the gate triggered would normally be noted.

 When Parsing.py determines that a raw data point represents a wheel revolution, it adds one to the counters of any mouse that are currently flagged as in the wheel.
-In occordance with the convention described in Section 2e.
+In accordance with the convention described in Section 2e.
 COUNTING WHEEL REVOLUTIONS, the Total Revolutions counters, which count revolutions for the entire cage, will not be updated to reflect any revolutions that cannot be attributed to at least one mouse.
 For more information, check Section 2e.
 COUNTING WHEEL REVOLUTIONS.

 ----------